-Rear Vision Systems vary within our motor homes.
-Some motorhomes come equipped with a dash radio with a motorized video screen that pops up and displays the back up camera image.
-Other have separate radios and rear vision systems.
-Please consult the manuals that came with your coach for specific operating instructions
+Rear Vision Systems vary within our motorhomes.
+Some motorhomes come equipped with a dash radio/ rear vision monitor combination and others have separate radios and rear vision systems.
+Please consult the manuals that came with your coach for specific operating instructions.